Setup: Labs

 Where data masking applies

-Data masking is applied across communication channels and to multiple types of fields and file formats.
+Data masking is applied across communication channels and to multiple fields and file formats.

 Communication channels